Henryjones123456/Time-Series-Forecasting-LSTM-Attention/README.md

 # Time-Series-Forecasting-LSTM-Attention
-Time-Series Forecasting Using LSTM/GRU with Attention Mechanism
+Multivariate Time-Series Forecasting with LSTM/GRU + Attention

-This project focuses on predicting future values of a time-series using deep learning.
-The main goal is to build an advanced forecasting model using LSTM or GRU combined with an Attention mechanism, and compare it with traditional and baseline models.
+This project builds an advanced deep learning model to forecast future values of a multivariate time-series dataset using LSTM/GRU networks combined with an Attention mechanism.

-A synthetic multivariate dataset (with more than 1000 records and 5+ features) is created to represent a realistic scenario with trend, seasonality, and noise.
-The dataset includes temperature, humidity, pressure, wind speed, and energy demand values.
-After preprocessing and scaling the data, a supervised structure is created for training the neural networks.

-The core model uses LSTM/GRU layers to capture long-term patterns and the Attention layer to focus on the most important time steps.
-Hyperparameters like number of layers, hidden size, batch size, learning rate, and sequence length are tuned to improve performance.

-Finally, the model is compared with:

-Traditional ARIMA
+It also compares performance with traditional models (ARIMA) and baseline LSTM models to evaluate improvements.

+🔍 Project Overview

+The goal is to create a complete forecasting pipeline that:

+Generates or loads a synthetic multivariate time-series dataset (5+ features, 1000+ rows).

+Preprocesses and transforms the data for supervised learning.

+Builds deep learning models:

+LSTM + Attention

+GRU + Attention

-Basic LSTM without attention
+Baseline LSTM

-Our Attention-based LSTM/GRU
+Trains and tunes model hyperparameters.

-The comparison is done using MAE, MSE, and RMSE.
+Compares all models using MAE, MSE, RMSE.

-The project concludes with selecting the best model and listing its optimal hyperparameters.
+Produces clear plots of predictions vs actual values.

+📌 Key Features

+Fully automated dataset generation (trend + noise + seasonality).

+Configurable architecture (layers, units, dropout, attention).

+Clean modular code for training, predicting, and evaluating.

+Side-by-side model comparison.

+Easy to customize for any dataset.

+🧠 Technologies Used

+Python

+TensorFlow / Keras

+NumPy

+Pandas

+Matplotlib

+Scikit-learn

+Statsmodels (for ARIMA)

+📊 Model Comparison

+Each model is evaluated using:

+MAE (Mean Absolute Error)

+MSE (Mean Squared Error)

+RMSE (Root Mean Squared Error)

+Plots show:

+Actual vs Predicted values
+How to Run
+pip install -r requirements.txt python main.py

+📜 Output

+You will get:

+Forecast plot

+Model performance report

+Best model summary

+Saved model weights
+Training & validation loss curves